Bsal13/Offensive-Security-Proving-Grounds-Boxes/Potato (Easy) Linux Box.md

 - Found admin login page from gobuster scan
 - Found we were able to login to ftp port 2112 anonymously
 - Downloaded index.php.bak file from ftp server
-- Found the username and password in the .bak file and logged into the adming login page
+- Found the username and password in the .bak file
 - Found the following string of code in the .bak file "strcmp($_POST['password'], $pass) == 0)" and googled it
--
+- Found Type Juggling PHP Magic tricks
+- Utilized Burpsuite when logging into

 ## Improved skills
 - skill 1